-This document is the DigiCert, Inc. ("DigiCert") Certification Practices Statement (CPS) for Private PKI Services that outlines the principles and practices related to DigiCert's certification of non-cross-certified and non-publicly trusted X.509 digital certificates.
+This document is the DigiCert, Inc. ("DigiCert") Certification Practices Statement (CPS) for Private PKI Services that outlines, in RFC 3647 format, the principles and practices related to DigiCert's certification of non-cross-certified and non-publicly trusted X.509 digital certificates.